The Bureau (TV series): Broadcast

 The Bureau originally came to French television in 2015 on the premium network Canal+ with a ten-episode first season.
 This was the best performing new drama on the French premium pay net since Les Revenants in 2012.
 It was quickly renewed for a second season, broadcast in 2016, and further renewed for a third season in May 2016.

 In the United States and Canada, the series was first launched exclusively on iTunes where it remained in the Top Five most downloaded TV seasons for two weeks, with several episodes in the top 100 most downloaded and a 4.5/5 viewer rating.
 In the United Kingdom, the series was released exclusively on Amazon Prime on 17 June 2016.
 In the United States, seasons 1-5 are now available to Amazon Prime customers, but require the purchase of either AMC Networks' Sundance Now or AMC+ premium channel additions.
 In Germany, it was sold to RTL Crime for broadcast in 2016.
-In Australia, it aired on public broadcaster SBS, and all five seasons are currently available on their free streaming service SBS On Demand until 30 November 2023.
+In Australia, it aired on public broadcaster SBS, and all five seasons were available on their free streaming service SBS On Demand until 30 November 2023.